 Students will spend 3-4 weeks studying a particular Timemark in European Theatre History, while exploring the performance styles of that time through four distinct performance projects, culminating in a studio presentation in one of RADA’s theaters.

 Learn more at http://www.case.edu/international/london/, and from faculty commentary below:

-Professor Jerrold Scott, Artistic Director of Eldred Theater at CWRU, speaks about the legacy of RADA and why students should consider studying there: https://www.youtube.com/watch?v=6xEnmkADfM4
+Professor Jerrold Scott, Department Chair and Artistic Director of Eldred Theater, speaks about the legacy of RADA and why students should consider studying there: https://www.youtube.com/watch?v=6xEnmkADfM4

 Hear about the curricular diversity and academic rigor of the RADA program from Professor Jeffrey Ullom, Director of Undergraduate Studies for the Department: https://www.youtube.com/watch?v=tvj1VTEwT6w